omermosa/Advanced-Tensorflow-Specialization-Coursera/README.md

 The second Course talks about Distributed Training and Custom Training Loops.

-The third Course talks about Advanced Tensorflow for Computer Vision.
+The third Course talks about Advanced Tensorflow for Computer Vision (Transfer Learning and fine-tuning, Object detection, Segmentation, Interpretability and Visualization).

+The fourth Course introduces several Generative Models including Autoencoders, Variational Autoencoders and GANs.
+It also introduces the neural style transfer.